Teebusch/presentations/README.md

 ## Lectures

+#### Journal Club
+Part of MSc-level course in special needs education (SPED4001) 2020, 2021, 2022, University of Oslo

 #### Environmental Influences on Language Development in Children with Hearing Loss
 Part of MSc-level course in special needs education (SPED4001)
 18 November 2020, University of Oslo (online)
+Fall 2021, University of Oslo (online)

 #### Data Logging & Sound Classification in Hearing Aids and CIs
 Part of MSc-level course in Audiology